SpaceX promised to fly tourists to the Moon. How's that going?

 SpaceX spokesperson James Gleeson confirmed in a statement this week that the company "is still planning to fly private individuals on a trip around the Moon."

 But he declined to elaborate or comment on the mission's timeline.
-But there have been several indications in recent months that the mission won't happen this year — and possibly not within the next few years.

 The initial plan was to fly the space tourists, whose identities are a tightly held secret, on a Falcon Heavy.
 That's the massive SpaceX rocket that delivered Musk's Tesla into space for its historic, inaugural flight four months ago.